openid/openid4vp_ble/main.md

 Speaking in BLE terms, the Verifier takes the role of the "Peripheral GAP Role" whereas the Wallet takes the "Central GAP Role", i.e. the Verifier advertises the OpenID 4 VP service and the Wallet drives the protocol flow by reading data from and writing data to the Verifier.

-## Estabilishing Connection using BLE Advertisement {#connection-ble}
+## BLE Advertisement {#connection-ble}

-This section describes how Verifier and the Wallet can establish a connection by Verifier initiating BLE Advertisement.
+This section describes how Verifier and the Wallet can establish a connection using Verifier-initiated BLE Advertisement.
 This mechanism can be used by the Verifiers when the use-case does not allow the End-Users to scan a QR code displayed on the Verifier's device, for example to ensure the safety of the Verifier.

 The following figure shows the message exchange.